There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 Anyway, make sure you really make the most of your time in Fukushima, and spend it however you please.
 It will take you some three, three and a half hours to get to Haneda Airport, so be sure to leave on time.
 You can get as far as Tokyo Station from here, and then you will need to get on a different train to take you to the airport.

-Nagoya is a pretty large city, so unfortunately you won’t have time to explore everything thoroughly.
+Nagoya is a pretty large city, so unfortunately you won’t have time to explore everything thoroughly on a 10 day itinerary.
 But you will have time to see some of the most famous parts of the city, starting with Nagoya Port.

 Nagoya Port is one of the largest ports in Japan, so it’s definitely worth visiting.
 It is also the largest exporter of cars – if you drive a Toyota, this is probably where it came from.
 But it’s not just about cars and boats; there is also an aquarium here, where you can see a killer whale and dolphin shows.
 The shows are pretty entertaining, especially if you are with kids.